zys5945/GithubAdvancedSearch/README.md

 Go to your github profile page -> Developer Settings -> Personal Access Tokens and click on "Generate new token".

-You do not need to grant it any access.
+You do not need to grant it any access if you are only searching for and within public repos.